inrialearninglab/ai4t/docs/2.5-teachers-usages/apps/all-method-rag.en.md

 ---
-title: RAG (Retrieval-Augmented Generation)
+title: Enhancing generative AI responses with specialized data (RAG)
-description: Enrich generative AI responses with specialized data
+description: Method and tools to enhance AI responses with Retrieval-Augmented Generation
 ---

-The method below was explained by teachers on the French MOOC <a href="https://www.fun-mooc.fr/en/cours/intelligence-artificielle-pour-et-par-les-enseignants-ai4t" target=_blank>"Artificial intelligence for and by teachers"</a> – visited on 01/07/2025.
+The method below was shared by teachers on the French MOOC <a href="https://www.fun-mooc.fr/en/cours/intelligence-artificielle-pour-et-par-les-enseignants-ai4t" target=_blank>"Artificial intelligence for and by teachers"</a> – visited on 01/07/2025.
 Additional information (e.g., country of origin) was extracted from the official websites of each tool.

 ---